ESOL-License/ESOL/README.md

 <details>
 <summary>How to Apply ESOL to Your Project</summary>

-Add the following to your `LICENSE` file or `README.md`, and put a ESOL file with the License Text to your root folder:
+Add the following to your `LICENSE` file or `README.md`, and place the `ESOL_v2.0.md` file in your repository root:

 ```
 This Work is dual-licensed under the [INSERT BASE LICENSE, e.g., MIT] and the
-Ethical Security Operations License (ESOL v1.1).
+Ethical Source Operations License (ESOL v2.0).
 The ESOL is a mandatory, non-severable condition of use.
-By using this software, you agree to all ethical constraints defined in the ESOL v1.1.
+By using this software, you agree to all ethical constraints defined in ESOL v2.0.
 ```

 </details>